 80,000 children sit the same test

 On June the first 1932 over 87,000 Scottish school children sat down and did the same test of cognitive ability - the Moray House Test.
-All children in school that day who were born in 1921 did the test, making this study unique; this is the only time a whole nation born in the same year has sat the same test.
+All children in school that day who were born in 1921 did the test.

 The test was organised by the Scottish Council for Research in Education (SCRE) who wanted to use it improve the curriculum and teaching practice.
 All the test papers and records were kept.